Cristofor-Petre/Character-level-language-model---generating-person-s-names/Neural Machine Translation/README.md

-### This project was implemented using an encoder-decoder architecture.
+### This project was implemented in Python using an encoder-decoder architecture (with LSTM reccurent neural networks)